LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 Eff.
 July 24, 1997;
 Amended Eff.
 February 27, 2003.

-SECTION .0700 - INFORMATION ABOUT LEGAL SERVICES
+Section .0700 - INFORMATION ABOUT LEGAL SERVICES

 27 NCAC Rule 7.1	Communications Concerning a Lawyer's Services (a) A lawyer shall not make a false or misleading communication about the lawyer or the lawyer's services.
 A communication is false or misleading if it:
 (1)	contains a material misrepresentation of fact or law, or omits a fact necessary to make the statement considered as a whole not materially misleading;
 (2)	is likely to create an unjustified expectation about results the lawyer can achieve, or states or implies that the lawyer can achieve results by means that violate the Rules of Professional Conduct or other law; or
 (3)	compares the lawyer's services with other lawyers' services, unless the comparison can be factually substantiated.
 (b) A communication by a lawyer that contains a dramatization depicting a fictional situation is misleading unless it complies with paragraph (a) above and contains a conspicuous written or oral statement, at the beginning and the end of the communication, explaining that the communication contains a dramatization and does not depict actual events or real persons.

 ##### Comment

 [1] This Rule governs all communications about a lawyer's services, including advertising permitted by Rule 7.2.
 Whatever means are used to make known a lawyer's services, statements about them must be truthful.
 [2] Truthful statements that are misleading are also prohibited by this Rule.
 A truthful statement is misleading if it omits a fact necessary to make the lawyer's communication considered as a whole not materially misleading.
 A truthful statement is also misleading if there is a substantial likelihood that it will lead a reasonable person to formulate a specific conclusion about the lawyer or the lawyer's services for which there is no reasonable factual foundation.
 [3] An advertisement that truthfully reports a lawyer's achievements on behalf of clients or former clients may be misleading if presented so as to lead a reasonable person to form an unjustified expectation that the same results could be obtained for other clients in similar matters without reference to the specific factual and legal circumstances of each client's case.
 Similarly, an unsubstantiated comparison of the lawyer's services or fees with the services or fees of other lawyers may be misleading if presented with such specificity as would lead a reasonable person to conclude that the comparison can be substantiated.
 The inclusion of an appropriate disclaimer or qualifying language may preclude a finding that a statement is likely to create unjustified expectations or otherwise mislead the public.
 [4] See also Rule 8.4(e) for the prohibition against stating or implying an ability to influence improperly a government agency or official or to achieve results by means that violate the Rules of Professional Conduct or other law.

 History Note:	Authority G.S.
 84-23;
 Adopted July 24, 1997;
 Amended Eff.
 October 2, 2014; March 1, 2003.

-# 27 NCAC 02 Rule 7.2	Advertising
+## Rule 7.2	Advertising
 (a) Subject to the requirements of Rules 7.1 and 7.3, a lawyer may advertise services through written, recorded or electronic communication, including public media.
 (b) A lawyer shall not give anything of value to a person for recommending the lawyer's services except that a lawyer may (1)	pay the reasonable costs of advertisements or communications permitted by this Rule;
 (2)	pay the usual charges of a not-for-profit lawyer referral service that complies with Rule 7.2(d), or a prepaid or group legal services plan that complies with Rule 7.3(d); and
 (3)	pay for a law practice in accordance with Rule 1.17.
 (c) Any communication made pursuant to this rule, other than that of a lawyer referral service as described in paragraph (d), shall include the name and office address of at least one lawyer or law firm responsible for its content.
 (d) A lawyer may participate in a lawyer referral service subject to the following conditions:
 (1)	the lawyer is professionally responsible for its operation including the use of a false, deceptive, or misleading name by the referral service;
 (2)	the referral service is not operated for a profit;
 (3)	the lawyer may pay to the lawyer referral service only a reasonable sum which represents a proportionate share of the referral service's administrative and advertising costs;